Eykam/DroneStudio/PROGRESS.md

 - Watch channel live: streamer.py flies the best policy on the manifest airframe and streams telemetry to the dashboard /watch page (SSE + 2D canvas + per-episode metric graphs: time-in-air, RMS jerk, off-ideal-path residual).

+## Adaptive stopping (outer loop)

+Plateau stop: after a stagnation restart, if the post-restart best success rate does not improve on the pre-restart best by at least `plateau_min_improvement` (default 0.02), the run stops instead of restarting again.
+The fixed generation count remains an upper bound, not a target.
+Logged as "plateau stop" with the gen number, pre-restart best, and current best.